echasnovski/mini.nvim/readmes/mini-comment.md

     -- Whether to ignore blank lines when commenting ignore_blank_line = false,

-    -- Whether to recognize as comment only lines without indent start_of_line = false,
+    -- Whether to ignore blank lines in actions and textobject start_of_line = false,

     -- Whether to force single space inner padding for comment parts